Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

 ## Sample

-You can find .NET 6 sample application [here](sample) .
+You can find In-Process and Isolated sample application [here](sample) .
 In this example we have registered Exception handling custom middleware to the exectuion order that will handle any unhandled exceptions in the Http Trigger execution.